 - Thirty-Day Mortality Rate Involving Heart Failure Patients – 10.5 percent, which is slightly lower than the Illinois state average of 11.83 percent.

 The time and efficiency of providing emergency services to the local community are crucial to their health and survival.
 The HHS Hospital Compare website collects and posts information involving nationwide emergency departments.
 Between 10/01/2014 and 09/30/2015, the measurable rates of services provided at the Shelby Memorial Hospital Emergency Department involve:

 - 166 Minutes – The time from when the patient departed the facility after their arrival and receiving care.

-- 40 Minutes – The time it took for the medical team to decide to admit the patient into the emergency department after their arrival.
+- 40 Minutes – The time it took for the medical team to decide to admit the patient to the emergency department after their arrival.

 - 97 Minutes – The time it took for the patient to be discharged after receiving care after their arrival at the emergency department.